 - Repeat twice per day for seven days for best results.

 At the end of the day, your dog’s health is very important to you, and to me.
-I hope that you have enjoyed this list of home remedies for urinary tract infections in dogs and I hope that even one of these amazing home remedies were found useful to you and your dog.
+I hope that you have enjoyed this list and I hope that even one of these amazing home remedies was found useful to you and your dog.

 Keeping pets healthy can sometimes be difficult which is why I have made it my mission to provide the best home remedies possible.
 When your dog is ill it can be a stressful time for you and your dog and that’s why I have chosen to share these home remedies with you.